wesnoth/wesnoth/players_changelog.md

  ### Campaigns
    * The Hammer of Thursagan
      * S12 Fixed enemies from ai6 going to the book room
+   * The Rise of Wesnoth
+     * New set of story art.
  ### Language and i18n
    * Updated translations: Chinese (Simplified), French, Galician, Polish.